mlrun/functions/virtual_drift/README.md

 ### Helinger Distance

-Hellinger distance is an $f$ divergence measuer, similar to the Kullback-Leibler (KL) divergence.
+Hellinger distance is an *f* divergence measuer, similar to the Kullback-Leibler (KL) divergence.
 However, unlike KL Divergence the Hellinger divergence is symmetric and bounded over a probability space.

 P, Q - Discrete probability distributions (P*i*, ..., P*k*).